ToniWonKanobi/theoveranalyzed.net/posts/2015/3/28/traveling.md

 After that, I saw a college-aged girl greet her parents before driving off, followed by what appeared to be a reunion between a 30-something couple.

 Perhaps it was my having been separated from my wife for a few days that had me feeling [sentimental][gif].
-But at that moment, it just struck me how, in less than a couple of hours, I had managed to travel almost five hundred miles -- a distance that would have costed me almost *four* times that amount of time via car.
+But at that moment, it just struck me how, in less than a couple of hours, I had managed to travel almost five hundred miles---a distance that would have costed me almost *four* times that amount of time via car.
 And I could imagine other people in that airport who might have traveled even further to reach their destination.

 Some of them might have been businesspeople, sure.
 Perhaps in-between meetings or conferences or something of that sort?
 But if what I saw in that pickup area was any indication of the 'business or pleasure'-ness of their travels, it would seem that most of them were traveling to get to reach other people, to *connect with people they cared about*.